dtr-org/unit-e/CONTRIBUTING.md

 and patches.
 This document explains the practical process and guidelines for contributing.

-There is a team of maintainers who take care of central responsibilities such as merging pull requests, releasing, moderation, and appointment of maintainers.
+There is a team of maintainers who take care of responsibilities such as merging pull requests, releasing, moderation, and appointment of maintainers.
 Maintainers are part of the overall community and there is a path for contributors to become maintainers if they show to be capable and willing to take over this responsibility.

 Contributor Workflow